scullyio/scully/docs/scully-configuration.md

 /foo/:id
 ```

+## proxyConfig

+Takes a relative filename filename for a proxy config file. for details look at [this](https://github.com/chimurai/http-proxy-middleware/blob/master/README.md).
+We use the same config format as [webpackDevServer](https://webpack.js.org/configuration/dev-server/#devserverproxy)

 `routes` is a reference to all unhandled routes which scully will transform to handled, using plugins.
 If you want to know more about plugins go to [Plugins](plugins.md) section.